datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

 ---
 layout: post
-title:  "How to Install the Python Data Science Stack on a Remote Server"
+title:  "How to Install the Python Data Science Stack on Linux or a Remote Linux Server"
 categories:  tutorial
 ---